 - Another research study by SHRM states that it takes up to 50-60% of an employee’s annual salary to find a direct replacement for an employee who has left.

-These were only a snippet of social recruiting statistics, but the ones that should really resonate with you and your company.
+These were only a snippet of social media recruiting statistics, but the ones that should really resonate with you and your company.

 It’s also important to consider how your workforce outside of HR can have a big impact on attracting top talent and career interest.